Mehdiana Sahib: Gurdwara Attraction

 In the vicinity of this gurdwara are the sculptures and statues of Sikh warriors who not only laid their lives for the sake of the religion but also endured torture at the hands of the Mughals.
 These statues depict soldiers, women and children being cut to pieces.
 Some sculptures show Bhai Kanhaiya, one of the soldiers of Guru Gobind Singh, serving water not only to the wounded soldiers in their own army but also to wounded enemy soldiers.
 Through these sculptures Lakha not only aimed to depict history but also to educate people that religion was more important than their lives.
 He felt it was better to sacrifice one's life than to accept injustice and cruelty and lose one's self-respect.

 He has tried to show that the Sikh religion was born from the sacrifices of our ancestors and that religion should not be taken for granted.
 The importance of preserving one's self-respect and the triumph of good over evil have been beautifully depicted in the sculptures and paintings.

 Gurdwara Complex

 The gurdwara is a fine specimen of Sikh architecture.
 Crores of rupees have been spent on its construction.
 Exquisite meenakari work can be seen here.
 On the door of the eighth floor of the building is engraved a picture of Bhai Gurdas who is dictating the bagtan di bani to the fifth guru.
 On the walls of the gurdwara are engraved images of Guru Gobind Singh's deeds along with his hymns and on the main door is shown Bhai Daya Singh Hura holding the horse of the Guru.
 Inside the main building of gurdwara a beautifully decorated Guru Granth Sahib is kept.

 The gurdwara complex has its own Dasmesh Public School.
-Around 500 children from surrounding villages come in this school.
-To the right of the gurdwara building is a museum which houses beautiful paintings depicting the journey of Guru Gobind Singh from Patna to Anandpur Sahib.
-Near the main building of the gurdwara, is Baba Farid's asthan.
-This asthan looks like a small fort with a beautiful and realistic sculpture of Baba Farid and the pictures of different birds like crows, eagle etc. surrounding him.
-For the entertainment of children there is a mini zoo which houses rare animals.
-This zoo is in the form of a fort.
-There is also a modern sarovar and Langar is served 24 hours a day.